With that, the opportunity to make some promising changes.

 That's a good piece of change left over!
 Just imagine what you could do without those Credit Card Payments!!

-And hey, your situation will be totally different.
-There's a chance you will have a larger surplus that you can use to pay down those large credit card balances - or you may end up having a deficit situation where you can't make ends meet...and that, as I hinted at before, could be an indicator of seeing a Bankruptcy Trustee who can provide you with other financial options.
+There's a chance you may have a larger surplus that you can use to pay down those large credit card balances, and there's a chance you may end up having a deficit situation where you can't make ends meet...and that could be an indicator that it may be time to look at a Mortgage Refinance to consolidate your debt, or see a Bankruptcy Trustee who can provide you with other options.

-We recommend BDO as a trustee.
+We recommend Tami Rogers and her team over at BDO as a trustee.
 They have demonstrated time and again they care for their clients in the same way we at FOCUS care about our clients.
+Give Tami a call at 306-949-3328.

 Happy budgeting everyone!